 There are various classifications for nonprofits and charities that are designated by the Internal Revenue Service as having a tax exempt status.
 The most general EO (Exempt Organization) classification is a 501c corporation, but there are also 501(c)(6) organizations and 501(c)(3) charitable organizations.
-See the IRS link below.
+For more details, refer to this IRS link.

 While non-profits and charitable organizations have tax exempt status, they are required by law to file a Form 990.
 Many websites allow you to search for these filings, including the National Center for Charitable Statistics at the Urban Institute (see below under Internet Resources )